uxtely/js-utils/static-pages-bundler/README.md

 [media-remaper.js](./media-remaper.js) appends a SHA1 hash to the filenames and takes care of rewriting their `src` in HTML (**only in HTML**).

-If you want to use media files in CSS, create a similar function to `remapMediaInHTML` but with a regex for replacing the `url(...)` content.

 ### Images (no JPGs)
 We [Conditionally Serve AVIF and WebP with Nginx](https://blog.uidrafter.com/conditional-avif-for-video-posters) That's to say, we generate AVIF and WebP using [media-optimizer.sh](./media-optimizer.sh).

-For color consistency (especially for app screenshots), we always use PNGs (no JPGs).

-If you want to use JPGs:
-- Add its Media Type to [mimes](./routerForStaticPages.js)
-- Add its extension to [media-remaper.js](./media-remaper.js) to the `listFiles` regex
-- Remove the JPG check in [media-optimizer.sh (L22)](./media-optimizer.sh#L22)

 ### Videos (only MP4)
 We only use MP4 videos